-- Compatible with many WiFi adapters (any Wi-Fi USB adapter or PCI card with external RP-SMA connector)
+- Compatible with many WiFi adapters & Helium miners with RP-SMA ports

 1. I see 9m cables on eBay for only a few dollars with free shipping from China.
 How can you charge so much for just about the same length?

-An antenna extension cable is not like a power extension cable you would use with an electric lawn mower.
+An antenna extension cable is not like a power extension cable you would use with an electric lawnmower.
 In other words, all antenna cables are not basically the same.
 When you use a cable in between the antenna and the WiFi adapter, the gain of the antenna decreases markedly.
 This is a factor known as cable loss.
-The $3 and $4 RP-SMA extension cables that are in abundance on eBay have no low loss shielding.
-Using them will cause significant gain loss- so much so that you may find that your factory antenna connected directly to your adapter will begin to work better than your expensive high gain outdoor antenna.
-To limit gain loss, you need a thick shielded low loss cable, from a trusted manufacturer.
-This cable is made by Alfa Networks, the same people who make the popular AWUS036H long range 1000mW USB wireless adapter.
+The $3 and $4 RP-SMA extension cables in abundance on eBay have no low loss shielding.
+Using them will cause significant gain loss- so much so you may find your factory antenna connected directly to your adapter will begin to work better than your expensive high gain outdoor antenna.
+To limit gain loss, you need a thick shielded low loss cable, from a trusted manufacturer like ALFA Networks.
 It has special low loss shielding to limit your gain loss and simply works much better than cheap cables that have no low loss shielding.

 2. I already have (or want to buy) an external antenna for my wireless adapter, and I want an extension cable so I can put my antenna further away from the adapter.
 How do I know if this is the right extension cable for me?